-Manages copy, move and delete of files including local files, UNC paths.
+Manages copying, moving and deleting files including local files, UNC paths.
 FTP, SFTP and FTPS.

 Type: Connection Input